Willie169/Android-Non-Root/README.md

 ## Termux and Helper Apps: A Powerful Terminal Emulation with an Extensive Linux Package Collection

-My main development for Termux setup scripts and virtual machines on Termux such as proot, proot-distro, qemu-system, box64, wine64, etc. has been moved to my another repository, [**termux-sh**](https://github.com/Willie169/termux-sh).
+My main development of Termux scripts for setup and virtual machines installation such as proot, proot-distro, qemu-system, box64, wine64, etc. has been moved to my another repository, [**termux-sh**](https://github.com/Willie169/termux-sh).
 Please refer to it for more scripts for Termux.

 ### Install Termux